ONSdigital/dp-dataset-api/README.md

 ### Healthcheck

-The endpoint `/healthcheck` checks the connection to the database and returns one of:
+The endpoint `/health` checks the connection to the database and returns one of:

 * success (200, JSON "status": "OK")
 * failure (500, JSON "status": "error").

+The `/health` endpoint replaces `/healthcheck`, which now returns a `404 Not Found` response.

 ### Kafka scripts